Iberian Peninsula: Modern name

-The Iberian Peninsula has always been associated with the River Ebro (Ibēros in ancient Greek and Ibērus or Hibērus in Latin).
-The association was so well known it was hardly necessary to state; for example, Ibēria was the country "this side of the Ibērus" in Strabo.
-Pliny goes so far as to assert that the Greeks had called "the whole of Spain" Hiberia because of the Hiberus River.
-The river appears in the Ebro Treaty of 226 BCE between Rome and Carthage, setting the limit of Carthaginian interest at the Ebro.
-The fullest description of the treaty, stated in Appian, uses Ibērus.
-With reference to this border, Polybius states that the "native name" is Ibēr, apparently the original word, stripped of its Greek or Latin -os or -us termination.

-The early range of these natives, which geographers and historians place from the present southern Spain to the present southern France along the Mediterranean coast, is marked by instances of a readable script expressing a yet unknown language, dubbed "Iberian".
-Whether this was the native name or was given to them by the Greeks for their residence near the Ebro remains unknown.
-Credence in Polybius imposes certain limitations on etymologizing: if the language remains unknown, the meanings of the words, including Iber, must also remain unknown.
-In modern Basque, the word ibar means "valley" or "watered meadow", while ibai means "river", but there is no proof relating the etymology of the Ebro River with these Basque names.

 Prehistory

 Palaeolithic

 The Iberian Peninsula has been inhabited by members of the Homo genus for at least 1.2 million years as remains found in the sites in the Atapuerca Mountains demonstrate.
 Among these sites is the cave of Gran Dolina, where six hominin skeletons, dated between 780,000 and one million years ago, were found in 1994.
 Experts have debated whether these skeletons belong to the species Homo erectus, Homo heidelbergensis, or a new species called Homo antecessor.

 Around 200,000 BP, during the Lower Paleolithic period, Neanderthals first entered the Iberian Peninsula.
 Around 70,000 BP, during the Middle Paleolithic period, the last glacial event began and the Neanderthal Mousterian culture was established.
 Around 37,000 BP, during the Upper Paleolithic, the Neanderthal Châtelperronian cultural period began.
 Emanating from Southern France, this culture extended into the north of the peninsula.
 It continued to exist until around 30,000 BP, when Neanderthal man faced extinction.

-About 40,000 years ago, anatomically modern humans entered the Iberian Peninsula from Southern France.
-Haplogroup R1b is common in modern Portuguese and Spanish males.
+About 40,000 years ago, anatomically modern humans entered the Iberian Peninsula from across the Pyrenees.
 On the Iberian Peninsula, modern humans developed a series of different cultures, such as the Aurignacian, Gravettian, Solutrean and Magdalenian cultures, some of them characterized by the complex forms of the art of the Upper Paleolithic.